Have fun, learn about sports law, and earn 6 credits toward graduation!

 At the University of Oregon’s award-winning Summer Sports Institute, we gather together many of the industry’s top professors and students for a cutting-edge study of the myriad legal issues facing today’s sports lawyers.
 We study IP, labor and employment law, antitrust, contracts, and more - everything an aspiring sports lawyer needs to know.
 Plus, we make the summer even more fun and rewarding by supplementing the best possible classroom learning with a host of special speakers and events.

-Join us at the University of Oregon School of Law for one of the best educational experiences you’ll ever have!
+Join us at the University of Oregon School of Law for one of the best online educational experiences you’ll ever have!

 Support Sports Law